Microeconomics III 2400-PP2MI3a

 The final grade is calculated on the basis of a weighted average of the scores received for the following components (the weights are in brackets):

-b) participation in a debate or/and submission of a written paper or/and a presentation or/and poster demonstration (20%) - it is up to the group lecturer to decide which of these elements to implement and under what conditions, but at least one of these elements must be implemented
+b) participation in a debate or/and a presentation (15%) - it is up to the group lecturer to decide which of these elements to implement and under what conditions, but at least one of these elements must be implemented

-c) final exam as a single-choice test with negative points for incorrect answers (50%) – jointly for all groups of the course, range of material (theory and exercises) consistent with the topics covered by the “Full description of the course” (note, that the topics covered by above (b) will be excluded)
+c) final exam (a total of max 30 tasks) as a single-choice test – jointly for all groups of the course, range of material (theory and exercises) consistent with the topics covered by the “Full description of the course” (note, that the topics covered by above (b) will be excluded)

 In order to pass the course, it is required to obtain at least 50% of the maximum exam score AND at least 50% of the maximum total score obtained from a), b), and c).